The UN Secretary-General's plea for "a grassroots movement that cannot be ignored"

 - "We owe a debt to young people, civil society and indigenous communities for sounding the alarm and holding leaders accountable.
 We need to build on their work to create a grassroots movement that cannot be ignored."

-This article considers how such a grassroots movement should function.
+This article summarises how such a grassroots movement should function in order to be effective.

 Principles

-António Guterres has identified three problems in the current decision making, namely dishonesty, ineffective action, and decision makers being unaccountable.
-So to counter these, some key principles are- honesty
+The UN Secretary-General identified three problems in the current decision making:- dishonesty, ineffective action, and decision makers being unaccountable.
+So to counter these, some key components of a grassroots movement are- accurate information

 - advocating effective action consistent with limiting global warming to 1.5°C